pyrohost/pyrodactyl/README.md

 <h1 align="center">denisland panel by denisapain</h1>

 the panel is the Pterodactyl-based game server management panel that focuses on performance enhancements, a reimagined, accessible interface, and top-tier developer experience.
-Builds faster, compiles smaller: pyrodactyl is the world's best Pterodactyl.
+Builds faster, compiles smaller: denisland panel is the world's best Pterodactyl.

 > [!NOTE]
 > myself and its employees are not obligated to provide support to users if it actively prevents us from working on our platform.

 ## Changes from vanilla Pterodactyl

-- **Smaller bundle sizes:** my panel is built using Vite, and significant re-architecting of the application means pyrodactyl's initial download size is over **[170 times smaller than leading, closed-source Pterodactyl forks](https://i.imgur.com/tKWLHhR.png)**
+- **Smaller bundle sizes:** my panel is built using Vite, and significant re-architecting of the application means denisapain panel's initial download size is over **[170 times smaller than leading, closed-source Pterodactyl forks](https://i.imgur.com/tKWLHhR.png)**
-- **Faster build times:** pyrodactyl completes builds in milliseconds with the power of Turbo.
+- **Faster build times:** denisapain panel completes builds in milliseconds with the power of Turbo.
 Cold builds with zero cache finish in **under 7 seconds**.
-- **Faster loading times:** pyrodactyl's load times are, on average, **[over 16 times faster](https://i.imgur.com/28XxmMi.png)** than other closed-source Pterodactyl forks.
+- **Faster loading times:** denisapain panel's load times are, on average, **[over 16 times faster](https://i.imgur.com/28XxmMi.png)** than other closed-source Pterodactyl forks.
 Smarter code splitting and chunking means that pages you visit in the panel only load necessary resources on demand.
 Better caching means that everything is simply _snappy_.
-- **More secure:** pyrodactyl's modern architecture means **most severe and easily exploitable CVEs simply do not exist**.
+- **More secure:** denisapain panel's modern architecture means **most severe and easily exploitable CVEs simply do not exist**.
 We have also implemented SRI and integrity checks for production builds.
-- **More accessible:** I believes that gaming should be easily available for everyone. pyrodactyl builds with the latest Web accessibility guidelines in mind. pyrodactyl is **entirely keyboard-navigable, even context menus.**, and screen-readers are easily compatible.
+- **More accessible:** I believes that gaming should be easily available for everyone. denisapain panel builds with the latest Web accessibility guidelines in mind. denisapain panel is **entirely keyboard-navigable, even context menus.**, and screen-readers are easily compatible.
 - **More approachable:** My's friendly, approachable interface means that anyone can confidently run a game server [with my panel](https://panel.denisland.ovh).

 ## Running my panel